randallard/prisoners-dilemma-docs/docs/project-plan-and-status.md

 ## Open Questions

-- How will we measure and maintain test coverage?
+- What is our target test coverage percentage?
-- Should we prioritize web or mobile development?
+- How will we handle cross-browser compatibility testing?
-- How will we handle offline gameplay?
+- Should we automate accessibility testing?
-- What specific features from the friends-connect API will we leverage?
+- How will we handle edge cases like connection failures?